Lighthouse Keepers (band): "Gargoyle"

 This one by Greg Appel, the song's composer.

-In 1983 The Lighthouse Keepers issued their first single, "Gargoyle", as a three-track 7 inch vinyl 45rpm on their own independent label, Guthugga Pipeline Records.
+In 1983 The Lighthouse Keepers issued their first single, "Gargoyle", as a three-track 7-inch vinyl 45 rpm on their own independent label, Guthugga Pipeline Records.
 Production costs were financed independently by the band and early pressings sported individually hand drawn disc labels and cover art by band members.

 The A-side, "Gargoyle", featured vocals by Ward, and the two B-side tracks: "Demolition Team", and "Quick Sticks", were both sung by Appel.
-All three original compositions were written by Appel who played 12 string acoustic guitar utilising a stomp box effects unit compressor.
+All three original compositions were written by Appel who played 12-string acoustic guitar utilising a stomp box effects unit compressor.
 O'Neil played percussion on a borrowed drum kit.
-Initial overdubs including bass guitar played by Appel and blues style harmonica and dobro style slide guitar by Dalton were later finished by doubletracking of Ward's vocals.
+Initial overdubs, including bass guitar played by Appel and blues-style harmonica and dobro style slide guitar by Dalton, were later finished by doubletracking of Ward's vocals.

-Recordings were completed at Dream Studios Mk3 on a Teac 8-track 1/2 inch analog reel to reel tape recorder running at 7 1/2 ips and later mixed to a Technics 15 ips 1/4-inch 2-track referenced with Auratone 5c sound cubes.
+Recordings were completed at Dream Studios Mk3 on a Teac 8-track 1/2-inch analog reel-to-reel tape recorder running at 7 1/2 ips and later mixed to a Technics 15 ips 1/4-inch 2-track referenced with Auratone 5c sound cubes.

 In keeping with the prevailing autodidactic 'zeitgeist', the audio engineers encouraged the band to purchase their own blank tapes and follow the production processes from mastering by Don Bartley at EMI's Sydney Studios to "test pressing" at EMI's Homebush record plant where vinyl discs were manufactured through EMI's custom pressing service.
 "Strike a Lighthouse!" is etched near the matrix numbers of the run-out grooves.